The mosaic tiger inlay on the floor of the HPLFH

 Naming opportunities

-To recognize and celebrate leading investors, several naming opportunities* are available throughout the HPL Field House and in outdoor common areas.
+To recognize and celebrate investors, individuals and friends of CHSE, several naming opportunities* are available throughout the Huey P. Long Field House and in outdoor common areas.

 * All naming opportunities require the approval of the college dean, the LSU executive vice president and provost, the LSU president, and the LSU Board of Supervisors and must comply with state law, Permanent Memorandum Number 2 issued by the president, and LSU Policy Statement 70.